gospacedev/lunar/README.md

 # Lunar

-Lunar is an interactive music player for terminal enthusiasts.
+Lunar is a music player for terminal enthusiasts.

 ## Features
 - Lunar supports `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.